Hans Jenny (pedologist): Overview

 Jenny left the ellipsis open to indicate that there might be other variables in the function.

 In The Soil Resource, Origin and Behaviour (1980), Jenny redefined the soil forming factors as state variables and extended the effects to ecosystem properties.
 Parent material and relief define the initial state for soil development, regional climate, and potential biota, determine the rate at which chemical and biological transformations proceed, and time determines the reach of these processes and their expression in ecosystem, soil, vegetation, and animal component properties.

 One notable project was his study of the Mendocino pygmy forest, a remarkable community of ericaceous and coniferous plant species whose stunted growth and grotesquely twisted morphology reveal a long and tortured struggle for survival on a 500,000-year-old marine terrace.
 The University of California's Jenny Pygmy Forest Reserve is named in his honor and is found adjacent to Van Damme State Park.
 Jenny did much of his pygmy forest research within the boundaries of Jug Handle State Natural Reserve, which, due to Hans and his wife Jean's lobbying, was designated the Pygmy Forest National Natural Landmark by the National Park Service in 1974.

-Jenny applied fundamental soil science to the problems of the day when he wrote about "the rosy outlook that is sweeping the nation about converting biomass to alcohol and gasohol...We are promised construction of ingenious machines that will pick up all crop residues in the fields and leaf litter and humus in the forests.
+Jenny applied fundamental soil science to the problems of the day when he wrote in 1980 in his article "Alcohol or Humus" about "the rosy outlook that is sweeping the nation about converting biomass to alcohol and gasohol...We are promised construction of ingenious machines that will pick up all crop residues in the fields and leaf litter and humus in the forests.
 The carbon and nitrogen cycles of ecosystems will be curtailed and soil stability endangered.
 Because of a possible climatic warm-up, we do not wish to accelerate humus oxidation and the concomitant flux of carbon dioxide from soil into the atmosphere.
 I am arguing against indiscriminate conversion of biomass and organic wastes to fuels.
 The humus capital, which is substantial, deserves being maintained because good soils are a national asset."